micahamd/psych_exp_generator/README.md

   - Trial background color: Choose between white, black, or grey
   - Fixation point: Option to show or hide a central fixation cross
   - Fixation interval: The duration (in milliseconds) that the fixation appears
+  - Fixation color: Color of the fixation cross (white, grey, or black)
   - Stimulus offset: Controls how long the stimulus remains visible (0 = until response)
   - Trial count: Set the number of trials (between 1 and 999)
   - Stimuli - Text: Comma-separated list of text stimuli to display during trials
      * Support for stimulus sequences using square brackets notation
+  - Stimulus Text Size: Font size of stimuli (12px to 120px)
+  - Stimulus Text Color: Color of the stimulus text (white, black, or grey)
   - Randomize stimulus sequence: Option to present stimuli in random or sequential order
   - Response key: Customize the key used to progress through trials (defaults to SPACEBAR)
 - Fixed-size experiment display (800x600 pixels) centered on a black background
 - Stimulus presentation: Fixation → Text Stimulus → Response → Inter-trial interval
 - Helper text explanations for all parameters
+- Fully customizable text appearance
 - Large text stimuli (42px) for better visibility

 ## How to Use